nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 2. Choose the choice of your simulation.
    * If your choice is v1.0, v1.0 CAP Simulator will calculate from the grades present in existing modules and returns to CAP Simulator/Calculator menu once simulation is completed.
-   * If your choice is v2.0, v2.0 CAP Simulator will prompt you for a grade, follow by a prompt for MCs.
+   * If your choice is v2.0, v2.0 CAP Simulator will prompt you for a grade, followed by a prompt for MCs.

 Once done, enter `ok` when prompt with entering a new grade again (for v2.0 only).